jacklaaa89/ExpressionParser/README.md

 - [x] Update the grammar to allow for array access. i.e `SIZE(A)[0]` where `A` is a 4x4 Matrix would return the Scalar value `4.0`.
 - [ ] Add support for calculating the inverse matrix `A^-1` from matrix `A`.
+- [x] Add support for storing variables which can be used on subsequent lines.
+- [x] Add support for comments in expressions.
+- [ ] Expressions can be parsed from files as well as strings.